-The M.S. in Law Enforcement & Public Safety Leadership program at University of San Diego has developed new transfer credit opportunities for graduates of three law enforcement training programs: FBI-LEEDA’s Trilogy Training, California P.O.S.T.’s Sherman Block Supervisory Leadership Institute and the San Diego County Regional Leadership Institute.
+The M.S. in Law Enforcement & Public Safety Leadership program at the University of San Diego has developed new transfer credit opportunities for graduates of several law enforcement training programs: FBI-LEEDA’s Trilogy Training, the Senior Management Institute for Police offered by PERF, California P.O.S.T.’s Sherman Block Supervisory Leadership Institute and the San Diego County Regional Leadership Institute.
 These partnerships are an extension of the existing transfer credit arrangements the program has in place for graduates of FBI National Academy and California’s Command College.

 FBI-LEEDA is a law enforcement leadership training association that provides additional training, education and networking opprotunites for law enforcement officials in the United States looking to improve law enforcement management practices.
 Participants who complete their three flagship programs – Supervisor Leadership, Command Leadership and Executive Leadership – are part of what is known as the Trilogy Trainings.

 The Sherman Block Supervisory Leadership Institute (SBSLI), offered by The California Commission on Peace Officer Standards and Training (P.O.S.T) is an intense experiential learning curriculum for first-level supervisory peace officers (mostly sergeants) in California.
 The curriculum includes analysis of management (planning, organizing, directing, etc.) and leadership (inspiring, challenging, developing, etc.) and how each discipline complements the other.

 The Senior Management Institute for Police (SMIP), offered by the Police Executive Research Forum (PERF) is a three-week course that provides senior police executives with intensive management training and focuses on the most pertinent issues facing law enforcement today.
 It is designed for mid- to upper-level police executives who aim to lead police agencies.